MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-video-course.md

 ## Course Outline

 The [course of 24 videos](https://www.youtube.com/playlist?list=PL1N57mwBHtN1icIhpjQOaRL8r9G-wytpT) is organized into eight modules.
-They represent almost 4 hours 20 minutes of viewable content.
-We recommend you watch the videos in the recorded sequence, starting with video 1 and ending with video 24.
+We recommend you watch the videos in the recorded sequence, starting with video 01 and ending with video 24.

 - **Introduction**
   - Video 01: [Welcome and Course Introduction](https://www.youtube.com/watch?v=DN1t5p9aui0&list=PL1N57mwBHtN1icIhpjQOaRL8r9G-wytpT)